Overall GiG Score: 30 based on 19 data points

 Appointed: July 2019

-With an extensive background in raising funds for charities large and small, Victoria has a passion for the environment and sustainable food which she is bringing to her fundraising for FoodCycle.
+With an extensive background in raising funds for charities large and small, Victoria has a passion for the environment and sustainable food which she is delighted to bring to the fore in fundraising for FoodCycle.
 She began her career in international development, with roles at Oxfam and Practical Action.
 She then moved into the environment sector, working at WWF.
-From there it was a natural progression into the world of farm animal welfare and sustainable food ....more
+From there it was a natural progression into the world of farm animal welfare and ....more

 • CARLY SHUTES